d1rk/php-ml-examples/README.md

 # PHP-ML - Machine Learning library for PHP - Examples

-Examples of the use of PHP-ML library
+Here you can find the examples.

 ## Examples